zephyrproject-rtos/zephyr/samples/subsys/console/echo/README.rst

 Requirements
 ************

-A UART console is required to run this simple.
+A UART console is required to run this sample.

 Building and Running